-Atomic actions are RDF (often seen as RDF/XML) instances.
+In the same way as OWLQ, RDF-CL provides an ontology to describe what is to be generated.
 For the same reason as above, RDF/XML patterns in the rule are not suitable, as they are interpreted as instances, not as specifications of instances.
 Like OWLQ, a suitable ontology for generating OWL, or sufficiently, RDF graphs is required.
 This language is called RDF-CL (RDF Creation Language).
-RDF-CL provides a straightforward ontology to describe what is to be generated: